evanberkowitz/metaq/README.md

 Simply `git clone` into any directory that is readable and writable from the supercomputing nodes.

 `cd` into that directory and run `x/install`.
 It will ask you for the full path to the directory you are in and what batch scheduler you are using.
+It will provide (hopefully) intelligent defaults.

+You should rerun `x/install` after ever `git pull`.

 You can perform a bare-bones test from the `METAQ` directory by running `x/demo.sh`.